lokapal-xyz/education/content/howtodao/03-dao-governance/Delegation-and-Representation/Representative-Governance.md

 - **Cons:** Risk of power concentration if accountability is weak.
 - **Use Case Example:** DAOs managing protocol upgrades, funding allocations, or legal compliance.

-### **Delegate-Based Governance (Liquid Representative Democracy)**
-- Members elect delegates who vote on their behalf.
-- Delegates can be revoked or changed at any time (similar to liquid democracy).
-- **Pros:** Balances decentralization with expert-driven decisions.
-- **Cons:** Delegates may accumulate excessive influence over time.
-- **Use Case Example:** DAOs using delegated voting models to improve governance participation.

 ### **Multi-Chamber Governance (Bicameral or Multi-Layered Structures)**
 - Governance is split into multiple groups with distinct roles.
 - One chamber (e.g., token holders) proposes initiatives, while another chamber (e.g., elected representatives) approves or refines them.